KxSystems/embedPy/README.md

 q)p)print(add1(12))
 13
 ```

-Full Python scripts can be executed in q, using the `.p` file extension (not `.py`).
+Full scripts of Python code can be executed in q, using the `.p` file extension (not `.py`).
 The script is loaded as usual.

 ```bash
 $ cat helloq.p
 print("Hello q!")
 ```

 ```q
 q)\l helloq.p
 Hello q!